ialopezg/CoreJS/README.md

 ## Description

 [CoreJS](https://github.com/ialopezg/corejs) is a toolset that helps you to develop and debug modern applications.
 This tool is made to be used in [Node.js](https://nodejs.org), which allows you to easily build efficient, scalable applications.
-It uses modern JavaScript, is built with [TypeScript](https://typescriptlang.org) and bring best JavaScript concepts.
+It uses modern JavaScript, is built with [TypeScript](https://typescriptlang.org) and brings the best JavaScript concepts.

 ## Installation

   ```bash
   npm install @ialopezg/corejs
   ```

 ## Quick Start